Milk of Hera: Mythology

-It was said that once Heracles had been born, either Zeus or his son Hermes took the infant and brought him to Hera, who was sleeping, and placed him in her breast so that he could suckle from her breasts.
-Once Hera woke up and understood what was going on, she chucked the baby away, as some milk spilt all over the place.
+It was said that once Heracles had been born, either Zeus or his son Hermes took the infant and brought him to Hera, who was sleeping, and placed him to her breast so that he could suckle from her.
+Once Hera awoke and understood the situation, she pushed the baby away, and her unexpressed milk was sprayed.
 This story was attributed to (pseudo-)Eratosthenes.

 In another telling, after Alcmene managed to bring forth both infants, she grew fearful of Hera's wrath and imminent retribution, so she exposed the infant in some field.
 The goddess Athena, Heracles' half-sister, found him and brought him to Hera, without revealing his identity.
 Hera, admiring the baby, offered to breastfeed him.
-But Heracles bit too hard to her breast, hurting her and forcing Hera to cast him aside in pain, as Athena returned him to his mortal parents.
+But Heracles bit too hard on her breast, hurting her and forcing Hera to cast him aside in pain, as Athena returned him to his mortal parents.

 A version that diverges significantly from the more known ones states that the milk was not Hera's at all.
 According to the Roman mythographer Hyginus, when Rhea presented a swaddled rock to her husband Cronus pretending to be the infant Zeus, Cronus asked her to nurse the child one last time before he ate it.
 Rhea complied and pressed her breast against the rock, releasing a bit of milk.
 Hyginus, while recounting the more traditional story by Eratosthenes, supplants the infant Heracles for the infant Hermes, the son of the nymph Maia, instead.

 Both Eratosthenes and Hyginus link Heracles breastfeeding Hera to his legitimation as an infant, since the only way for a son of Zeus to be able to receive honours in heaven was through being nursed by Hera, with Hyginus providing an additional example with Hermes.
 Neither Diodorus nor Pausanias make such connection between the breastfeeding and Heracles suckling from his father's wife breast; Diodorus mentions another ritual, which included a mock labour with Hera acting as Alcmene, as the way Heracles was legitimized after his apotheosis.

 Whatever the details and the circumstances of the myth, it was said that the divine milk that spilt and sprayed across the heavens became the Milky Way galaxy, known to the ancient Greeks as Galaxias Kyklos (Γαλαξίας Κύκλος).
 This rather dramatic myth has been depicted throughout history by many artists, including Tintoretto and Rubens.

 In a lesser-known variant, some of the milk's portion that was released fell down on the earth, and transformed into a lily, a flower as white as Hera's milk.